SamaanAnalyst/Crowdfunding-Analysis/README.md

 7. Impact of the country on fundraising interest and success.
 8. Visualize campaigns' outcomes based on subcategories.
 9. Study the effects of timing and duration on outcomes.
+10. Visualize outcomes of plays' campaigns based on goal amounts.
-10. Examine a few plays' kickstarters that are similar to the projected *Fever* campaign.
+11. Examine a few plays' kickstarters that are similar to the projected *Fever* campaign.
-11. Study campaigns from the Edinburgh Festival Fringe for Theatrical Production.
+12. Study campaigns from the Edinburgh Festival Fringe for Theatrical Production.
-12. Perform basic statistical analysis on US-based kickstarters to support *plays*.
+13. Perform basic statistical analysis on US-based kickstarters to support *plays*.
-13. Create a Box and Whisker plot for British musical productions.
+14. Create a Box and Whisker plot for British musical productions.

 ### Challenge Deliverables